xgrau/paraphelidium2018/README.md

-# Code for the Paraphelidium transcriptome (Torruella et al., Nat Comm Biol 2018)
+# Code for the Paraphelidium transcriptome (Torruella et al., Communications Biology 2018)

-This repository contains scripts for the *Paraphelidium tribonemae* transcriptome paper ([Torruella et al., Nat Comm Biol 2018](https://www.nature.com/articles/s42003-018-0235-z)).
+This repository contains scripts for the *Paraphelidium tribonemae* transcriptome paper ([Torruella et al., Communications Biology 2018](https://www.nature.com/articles/s42003-018-0235-z)).
 It contains the basic R code to analyse the profile of presence/absence of genes with certain functional annotations across various eukaryotic genomes, using the following methods:

 * Principal Coordinate Analysis
 * Clustering of species (based on Pearson's correlation coefficient and Ward clustering)